gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 3 — Jupyter Notebooks وبيئة العمل
+### Day 3 — Jupyter Notebooks & Development Environment

-ثبّت Anaconda أو استخدم Google Colab. تعلّم كيف تكتب كود وتجرّب بسرعة.
+Set up Anaconda or use Google Colab.
+Learn how to write and experiment with code quickly.

 **`Setup`**